The View Royal Code of Conduct is to promote ‘A caring community of learners.’

 - Make amends – restitution to ‘fix’ the problem

-Retaliation Prevention—all reasonable steps to prevent retaliation by a person against a student who has made a complaint of a breach of our code of conduct will be taken.
+Consequences – Any consequence will rise in nature for repeat infractions considering the age and grade of the student.
+Consequences will be flexible to account for any special needs of the student.
+All reasonable steps will be taken to prevent retaliation by a person against a student who has made a complaint of a breach of our code of conduct.

 - Parents of offender